VladSmirnou/Django_REST_basics/README.md

-# Django REST basic CRUD
+# Basic Django REST CRUD

 ## The purpose
 Just to get used to Django REST framework